Course Title: Building Systems

 Pre-requisite Courses and Assumed Knowledge and Capabilities

 This course will focus on developing your knowledge of building systems, including building materials and construction techniques, and will foster the skills you require to adopt a building systems approach to property.
 Your developed knowledge of building systems will also include your understanding of different types and applications of building materials and diverse construction techniques.
 You will also examine how sustainability principles impact on the property lifecycle, and will integrate and apply your skills and knowledge to industry based case studies.
-Your engagement in case studies will include at least one site visit to an operating building in the Melbourne CBD.

 Objectives/Learning Outcomes/Capability Development

 This course will develop the following program learning outcomes: